Board & Staff

 Born in Broken Hill and educated at Burke Ward and Broken Hill High, Kevin completed an electrical apprenticeship at the Zinc Corporation before working for an electrical contractor and then starting his own air conditioning and electrical contracting business in 1975.

 Kevin purchased Shannon Electrics from Harry Shannon in 1985.
 Kevin is also heavily involved in Rotary and has been Chairman of AgFair 2000.
 He was also Chair of the Outback Development Foundation and sits on the Broken Hill Regional Event Centre Board.

 Retired Broken Hill Educator

-Chris Dougherty has more than 37 years experience in education and 23 years in the role of principal at local schools – Morgan Street (12 years), Railway Town (7 years) and the Barrier Special School (4 years).
+Chris Dougherty has more than 37 years experience in education with 23 years in the role of principal at local schools – Morgan Street (12 years), Railway Town (7 years) and the Barrier Special School (4 years) and 6 years experience in special education.
 Chris is a life member of the NSW Primary Principals Association (NSWPPA) and was the inaugural secretary of the Broken Hill PPA in the early 90’s.

 LINDY MOLESWORTH – Director (since 2016)

 Chair of Media and Marketing Committee (Since 2020)

 A past resident of Broken Hill, Lindy returned to the region in 2000 where she now manages the family sheep station.